In this sewing tutorial, I will show you how to make a bias-cut slip dress pattern.

 I like to use a special ruler.
-It’s called French Curve ruler.
+It’s called a French Curve ruler.
 Very easy to use and the lines are really smooth and nice.

-After I am done with drafting the bias cut slip dress pattern, I fold the paper with my pattern along the center front line and cut the paper pattern.
+After I am done drafting the bias cut slip dress pattern, I fold the paper with my pattern along the center front line and cut the paper pattern.